Evals

 </Accordion>

-<Accordion title="Sales - Product knowledge test">
+<Accordion title="Sales - product knowledge test">

-**Scenario name**: Product Expertise
+**Scenario name**: Product expertise

-**Persona & situation**: You are a procurement manager at a mid-sized company evaluating solutions for your team.
+**Description**: You are a procurement manager at a mid-sized company evaluating solutions for your team.
 You need specific details about enterprise pricing tiers, integration capabilities with existing tools like Salesforce and HubSpot, and data security certifications.
 Ask clarifying questions and compare features against competitors you're also considering.

-**Evaluator**: Accurate Information (LLM Judge)
+**Check**: Accurate information (LLM Judge)

 * *Evaluation Prompt*: Did the Agent provide accurate product information without making claims that cannot be verified?
 Responses should be factual, reference actual product capabilities, and acknowledge when information needs to be confirmed by a sales representative.